tcpdump Commands

 sudo tcpdump -i any port 443 -XX

-Show full packet including Ethernet headers.
+Show full packet including Ethernet headers in hex and ASCII.
 Use -X to exclude Ethernet headers.

 Show ASCII only